 Aftercare is a crucial determinant of how you will look after your Botox injection and how long the effects of your procedure will last.
 It also minimizes bruising and the risk of neurotoxin spreading to other areas.
 Below are the things that you should know concerning aftercare after a Botox injection under three sub-headings.

-Get botox injection for excessive sweating.
+Get a botox injection for excessive sweating.
 Click the button below to book your appointment.

 1. Common Side-Effects of Botox

 Though Botox is safe, the injections are not entirely free of side effects.
 Thankfully, most of these are transient.
 These include: